Streamlining Analytics with Amazon Selling Partner API Data Ingestion into a Data Lake

 Next, use AWS Step Functions to streamline the development and management of a distributed application that integrates with the Amazon Selling Partner APIs.
 This allows for the creation and execution of workflows that manage the various components of the application.
 The following diagram depicts the architecture behind this workflow.

-Figure 3: Serverless Catalog and Listings Items reference architecture
+Image depicting serverless Catalog and Listings Items reference architecture

-One Lambda function can search Amazon's catalog items and associated information using identifiers such as ASIN/SKU/EAN or by keywords like brand-specific search terms.
+One Lambda function can search Amazon's catalog items and associated information, using identifiers such as ASIN/SKU/EAN or by keywords like brand-specific search terms.
 The results can be stored in an Amazon S3 bucket for further processing.

 There is also a Lambda function that makes calls to Amazon's Listings API.
 This enables you to search for a selling partner catalog that is uniquely identified by a selling partner-provided SKU, representing the product facts and sales terms for an item sold on or fulfilled by Amazon.

-, and other notifications available through the Selling Partner APIs, you can build event-driven workflows that react in real-time to changes and stay informed.
+Furthermore, by subscribing to and monitoring the LISTINGS_ITEM_STATUS_CHANGE, LISTINGS_ITEM_ISSUES_CHANGE, and other notifications available through the Selling Partner APIs, you can build event-driven workflows that react in real-time to changes and stay informed.
 This can provide valuable insights and opportunities for optimization in your selling strategies on Amazon.
 If necessary, you can also integrate other Selling Partner APIs into the application to enhance its functionality and performance, such as the Orders, Merchant Fulfillment, or Fulfillment by Amazon APIs.

 Data ingestion, processing, and storage